-30 point S 15 points 0 points <1 mile 1-2 miles >2 miles
+30 points s 14 5 points 0 points <1 mile 1- -2 miles >2 miles

 As more funding becomes available to protect working lands, priority will be given to lands near or adjacent to other protected working lands to clump protected lands and preserve the entire agricultural economy and community.
 This helps tie tracts of preserved lands together, limits fragmentation, and takes advantage of the environmental services these larger protected areas can provide.